nickbrandt/GitLab/doc/user/project/issues/index.md

 For more information, see the [Issue Data and Actions](issue_data_and_actions.md) page for a rundown of all the fields and information in an issue.

 You can sort a list of issues in several ways, for example by issue creation date, milestone due date.
-For more information, see the [Sorting and Ordering Issues Lists](sorting_issue_lists.md) page.
+For more information, see the [Sorting and ordering issue lists](sorting_issue_lists.md) page.

 #### Cached issue count